How to Clean & Fix a Hacked Site

 You should have only one antivirus actively protecting your system to avoid conflicts.

-3.5 Website Firewall
+3.5 Install a Website Firewall

 The number of vulnerabilities exploited by attackers grows every day.
 Trying to keep up can be challenging for administrators.
 Website Firewalls were invented to provide a perimeter defense system surrounding a website.